jgmdev/ddos-deflate/README.md

 IP addresses with over a pre-configured number of connections are automatically blocked in the server's firewall, which can be direct ipfw, iptables, or Advanced Policy Firewall (APF).
-(We highly recommend that you use APF on your server in general, but deflate will work without it.)

 ### Notable Features

 * It is possible to whitelist IP addresses, via /etc/ddos/ignore.ip.list.
 * It is possible to whitelist hostnames, via /etc/ddos/ignore.host.list.
+* IP ranges and CIDR syntax is supported on /etc/ddos/ignore.ip.list
 * Simple configuration file: /etc/ddos/ddos.conf
 * IP addresses are automatically unblocked after a preconfigured time limit (default: 600 seconds)
 * The script can run as a cron job at chosen frequency via the configuration file (default: 1 minute)